strophios/tmt/README.md

-# tmt

-The aim of `tmt` is to provide some added functionality to the tm package by facilitating the cleaning and analysis of messy text data.

 # Linage
-You can track and contribute to the original GitHub of `tmt` at https://github.com/schaunwheeler/tmt or the Forked GitHub which resolves the SnowballC dependencies at https://github.com/burcintamer/tmt.
+You can track and contribute to the original GitHub of `tmt` at https://github.com/schaunwheeler/tmt or the Forked GitHub which resolves the SnowballC dependencies at https://github.com/burcintamer/tmt .
-This Repositiory was created and renamed to avoid an R Package Name conflict with https://cran.rstudio.com/web/packages/tmt/
+This Repository was created and renamed to avoid a Name conflict with an R Package Published on CRAN: https://cran.rstudio.com/web/packages/tmt/
+This Repository is a forked branch of https://github.com/burcintamer/tmt

+# tmt_NM

+The aim of `tmt_NM` (previously named `tmt`) is to provide some added functionality to the tm package by facilitating the cleaning and analysis of messy text data.

 ## Package text manipulation tools